Full Workshop Descriptions

 Presented by: Jean-Luc Forest (Vancouver), Stephen Madigan (Vancouver), John Winslade (Los Angeles)

-Commentary: Helen Grau Kristensen (Copenhagen)
+Commentary: Helene Grau Kristensen (Copenhagen) and Ottar Ness (Trodheim)

 3) Aren’t Therapeutic Letters Actually Stories?